Hong Kong International Film & TV Market (FILMART)

 |- TV World|

-TV is a significant sector of FILMART.
+TV has been a significant sector of FILMART.
 Jointly organised by the HKTDC and the Hong Kong Televisioners Association, we take pride for having FILMART as the prime trading platform for the TV industry.
-With its success in its debut in 2007, TV World took over 370 exhibiting companies with TV-related businesses in the 2016 fair.
+With its success in its debut in 2007, TV World took over 310 exhibiting companies with TV-related businesses in 2017.

 The highly acclaimed Animation and Digital Entertainment World returned with remarkable results.
-There were over 200 exhibitors from Canada, Chinese mainland, Hong Kong, France, India, Japan, South Korea, Macau, Malaysia, Russia, Singapore, Spain, Taiwan, Ukraine and USA specialising in animation, digital post-production, digital effect, computer graphic, digital marketing and mobile Apps.
+There were over 120 exhibitors from Cambodia, Canada, Chinese mainland, Hong Kong, France, India, Japan, South Korea, Malaysia, Philippines, Singapore, Taiwan, Thailand, Ukraine and USA specialising in animation, digital post-production, digital effect, computer graphic, digital marketing and mobile Apps.

-Highlights include the Digital Entertainment Summit, the Animation Conference as well as an industry networking reception held at the Hong Kong Animation and Digital Entertainment Pavilion, etc.
+To facilitate industry’s development and foster business opportunities, various activities regarding the digital entertainment industry were organised, including the Digital Entertainment Summit, the Animation Conference as well as an industry networking reception held at the Hong Kong Animation and Digital Entertainment Pavilion.

 |- Business of Intellectual Property Zone (BIP Zone)|

-The Business of Intellectual Property Zone (BIP Zone) continues at FILMART in 2016, with an aim to promote the trade aspects of IP, especially buy-sell, monetization and licensing, for the film, TV and digital entertainment industries.
+The Business of Intellectual Property Zone (BIP Zone) continued at FILMART in 2017, with an aim to promote the trade aspects of IP, especially buy-sell, monetization and licensing, for the film, TV and digital entertainment industries.

 - Thematic Conferences and Countless Special Events

-Moreover, over 70 networking events, awards presentation and various exhibitors’ led press conferences were held to give participants extra networking opportunities.
-All these events allow both exhibitors and visitors to mingle after a busy day at FILMART.
+Moreover, over 70 networking events, awards presentation and various xhibitors’ led press conferences were held to render participants extra networking opportunities.
+All these events allowed both exhibitors and visitors to mingle during the busy schedule at FILMART.

 - Market Screenings

-Around 400 screenings and 50 World & International Premieres were screened at FILMART’s Market Screenings which took place in onsite venues in HKCEC and offsite venues, namely UA Cine Times (Times Square, Causeway Bay) and agnes b CINEMA! in the Hong Kong Arts Centre.
+Over 300 screenings and 40 World & International Premieres were launched at FILMART’s Market Screenings which took place in onsite venues in HKCEC and offsite venues, namely UA Cine Times (Times Square, Causeway Bay) and the Hong Kong Art Centre’s Cinema.
 These screenings covered a wide range of genres from around the globe.

 - HKIFF Industry Screenings @ FILMART (HIS)